Dress Length Guide: How to Choose the Right Dress Length for the Right Occasion

 A knee-length dress looks fantastic on most body types.
 It falls right at your knees or slightly above them.
 This is a versatile dress length that can either have a flowy skirt or a figure-hugging silhouette.
 It can be paired with flats, sandals, heels, and even a stylish pair of sneakers!

 Occasion: Cocktail event or a casual outing with friends.
-It's also the perfect skirt length for business attire, such as wearing to an interview (However, I wouldn't wear this style of top to a job interview).
+It's also the perfect skirt length for business attire, such as when wearing to an interview.
+You simply add a blazer and a pair of heels, and you're ready to go!

 The Midi Dress Length

-The midi dress is available in two different lengths: one is at the mid-calf and the other is at the lower part of the calf; hence, it is sometimes called the calf-length dress.
-This dress's length is perfect morning-to-evening dress.
+The midi dress is available in two different lengths: one is at the mid-calf, and the other is at the lower part of the calf; hence, it is sometimes called the calf-length dress.
+This dress's length is a perfect morning-to-evening dress.
 You can pair it with a blazer to wear to the office or simply put on a cardigan to attend a lunch date with a friend.
+For an evening look, twist your hair up into a French Roll and remove your jacket.
 The midi dress looks good on various body types and is appropriate for many events.
 To avoid looking frumpy, it is usually advisable to wear heels with this dress and try to experiment with different belts and eye-catching earrings as accessories.

 The Maxi Dress Length

-The maxi dress is also known as a tea-length dress.
-It rests right above the ankles or two to three inches above them.
+The maxi dress rests right above the ankles or two to three inches above them.
 It has better coverage than the previous dress lengths and will also help to elongate your body.
 The maxi dress features more of a relaxed silhouette that is both flowy and curve-hugging.
 This dress can be a great choice if you're looking to create an illusion of height while looking effortlessly stylish.
 Petite women can slip on a pair of heels to bring out their best look in a maxi dress, but depending on the type of maxi, sandals, flats, and wedges can be worn too.

 The Ankle-Length Dress